atbcb/ICTTestingBaseline/docs/10Forms.md

 ---------------------------------------------
 **Baseline Test ID:** 10.4-ErrorIdentification
 ### Identify Content
-1. Input fields with automatic error detection and notification.
+1. Input form components with automatic error detection and notification.

 ### Test Instructions
-1. Enter incorrect values in input fields in order to trigger automatic error detection that results in error notifications.
+1. Enter incorrect values in input form components in order to trigger automatic error detection that results in error notifications.
 Examples include but are not limited to:
     -   required fields
     -   date (format)
     -   state (abbreviations in an address)